hep-mh/flounder/README.md

 ```
 java -jar counter.jar
 ```
 This version should work on Linux/Windows/macOS, as long as a JavaVM is installed.
-However, this version will not get any new features in the furture and has been completely abandoned in favour of Flounder.
+However, this version will not get any new features in the future and has been completely abandoned in favour of Flounder.